BA (Hons) Photography

 - IELTS 6.0 (with no less than 5.5 in any band)

 To be eligible to enrol on the programme, we are looking for work that shows an interest in, and aptitude for, visual communication.
-It is often sufficient to provide a few examples that demonstrate your photography skills, but you can also include examples of any work you have done in graphic design, illustration, painting, printmaking, digital media, text based pieces, and other art and design media.
+It is often sufficient to provide a few examples that demonstrate your graphic design skills, but you can also include examples of any work you have done in illustration, photography, painting, printmaking, digital media, text based pieces, and other art and design media.

-Including examples from your sketchbook or journal is a good way to showcase your skills.
+Your portfolio should show evidence of the design cycle, from generating ideas, through development, to a completed outcome.
+Including examples from your sketchbook or journal is a good way to showcase this.
 Above all, we want to see evidence of your enthusiasm for creativity and your eagerness to learn more.

-For more information, please visit our Portfolio Guidelines page.
+For more information see our Portfolio Guidelines page.

 Reading and Materials Requirements